The Booker Prize

 It is her son Shuggie who holds out hope the longest.
 Shuggie is different, he is clearly no’ right.
 But Shuggie believes that if he tries his hardest, he can be normal like the other boys and help his mother escape this hopeless place.

-Douglas Stuart's Shuggie Bain lays bare the ruthlessness of poverty, the limits of love, and the hollowness of pride.
-A counterpart to the privileged Thatcher-era London of Alan Hollinghurst’s The Line of Beauty, it also recalls the work of Édouard Louis, Frank McCourt, and Hanya Yanagihara, it is a blistering debut by a brilliant novelist with a powerful and important story to tell.
+Shuggie Bain by Douglas Stuart lays bare the ruthlessness of poverty, the limits of love, and the hollowness of pride.
+For fans of A Little Life and Angela's Ashes, it is a heartbreaking novel by a brilliant writer with a powerful and important story to tell.

 'Tender and unsentimental . . .
 The Billy Elliot-ish character of Shuggie . . . leaps off the page.' – Daily Mail